abdealijaroli/operating-system-development/README.md

 labelled.
 Finally, the components of the system including the structure of the base of the system, and the more advanced topics are expressed and detailed.

-Project Teammates - Shresth Tiwary, Ananya Singh, Rohit Menon.
+Contributors - Shresth Tiwary, Ananya Singh, Rohit Menon.